-animaDTIScalarMaps computes the usual fractional anisotropy (FA), apparent diffusivity coefficient (ADC), axial (AD), radial diffusivity (RD), or angle maps to the main magnetic field direction from a tensor image.
+animaComputeDTIScalarMaps computes the usual fractional anisotropy (FA), apparent diffusivity coefficient (ADC), axial (AD) and radial diffusivity (RD) maps from a tensor image.

 Log-Euclidean tools

 These tools implement Arsigny et al. log and exponential maps on tensors:

 - animaLogTensors computes the log map of tensors.
 The -S option switches between the vector representation and matrix representation of the log (sqrt(2) scaling factor on non diagonal terms). - animaExpTensors computes the exponential map of log-vectors.
 The -S option is the equivalent of the one in animaLogTensors: it divides non diagonal values by sqrt(2).